Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

-Since some of the ingredients read Greek to me (and I assume to you too!), I’ll break down a few of them here.
+Since some ingredients read Greek to most of us, I’ll break down a few of them here.
 What they are, how much Shakeology contains and some ingredient claims or potential uses.

 Chlorella is seaweed, which is an antioxidant and perhaps antiviral.
 It’s probably effective for pregnancy-related iron deficiency.
 For other claims, there is not enough evidence (as is a common story for many of the ingredients…).

 Natural medicine says studies have safely used 300-1800mg of Chlorella, so 600mg sounds like a reasonable serving size.

 Yacon Root (400mg)

 Yacon is a prebiotic.
 Prebiotics feed probiotics or the healthy bacteria in our gut.
 Yacon is slightly sweet in flavour and often used as a natural sweetener.
 But it is listed as fibre on the nutrition facts table.

 The type of prebiotic in Yacon root is called fructooligosaccharides.
 Supplements of Yacon contain about 400-2000mg.
 So again, while 400mg is on the low end, it’s not just a slight dusting to allow addition it the ingredient list.
 It seems like an appropriate amount.

 Inulin is also a prebiotic.
 The chicory root also contains 75mg of inulin so a total of 325mg inulin per serving.
 Prebiotics can help create a healthy gut and also serve to sweeten food products naturally.

 But prebiotics can cause intestinal pain like gas, bloating and diarrhea in some people, especially if you have irritable bowel syndrome.

 This root has been traditionally used as an “adaptogen.”
 Adaptogens may help the body resist physical and mental stress.
 Up to 60g (60,000mg) per day for four months is safe, according to Natural Medicine Database.